 Upon successful completion of the course, you will be awarded a certificate of completion.
 In addition, you will receive exam vouchers for the Certified Professional Coder (CPC) exam, offered by the American Academy of Professional Coders (AAPC) and the Certified Medical Administrative Assistant (CMAA) offered by National Healthcareer Association (NHA) after successful completion of the course and financial obligation.

-ed2go courses are non-credit courses, so they do not qualify for federal aid.
+This course is non-credit, so it does not qualify for federal aid, FAFSA and Pell Grant.
 In some states, vocational rehab or workforce development boards will pay for qualified students to take our courses.
 Additionally, some students may qualify for financial assistance when they enroll, if they meet certain requirements.
 Financing is available from select schools.
 Learn more about financial assistance.

 CPC stands for Certified Professional Coder, and it's the most highly recognized medical coding certification in the healthcare industry.
 The credential is offered by the American Academy of Professional Coders (AAPC).
 Earning your CPC credential will show prospective employers that you've mastered various types of codes including CPT, ICD-10-M, and HCPCS Level II.
 It will also show that you understand how to review physician and non-physician provider documentation, code for surgical procedures, and adhere to regulatory coding guidelines.